dji-sdk/Mobile-SDK-Tutorial/en/Android/PanoDemo/PanoDemo_en.md

 In this tutorial, you will learn how to build a cool panorama app.
 With the help of the powerful DJI SDK and OpenCV libraries, this is actually quite easy.
 You will be using Intelligent Navigation's Waypoint feature and Joystick to rotate the aircraft to take photos.
 Let's get started!

-   You can download the demo project for this tutorial from here: <https://github.com/DJI-Mobile-SDK/Android-PanoramaDemo.git>

 ## Setting up and Running the PanoDemo App

 ### Setting up your Development Environment